-While vaccine administration to the patient should occur PRIOR to completing the entry in COVAX{ON}, pharmacy staff must be diligent in accessing COVAX{ON} to confirm when the patient received the vaccine dose (if applicable) including verifying which vaccine and the appropriate time interval between doses before administering the vaccine.
-Incorrect entries in COVAX{ON} must be corrected immediately.

-Note: When entering information in the Provincial COVID-19 Vaccine Solution-COVAX{ON}, immunizers must identify their individual health professional status (i.e., they must use their own User ID).
+- While vaccine administration to the individual should occur prior to completing the entry in COVax{ON}, pharmacy staff must be diligent in accessing COVax{ON} to confirm when the patient received the vaccine dose (if applicable) including verifying which vaccine and the appropriate time interval between doses before administering the vaccine.
+Incorrect entries in COVax{ON} must be corrected immediately. - When entering information in COVax{ON}, immunizers must identify their individual health professional status (i.e., they must use their own User ID).